 Step 5: reboot computer and enter BIOS.
 Then, change the mode from IDE to AHCI.

-After these 5 steps, your Windows would be bootable.
+After these 5 steps, your Windows should be bootable.

-Since Windows 7, the TRIM will be enabled by default.
-Of course, users can check whether it is enabled in CMD like this: run CMD as administrator and type fsutil behavior query DisableDeleteNotify:
+Since Windows 7, the TRIM is enabled by default but might be disabled due to some reasons.
+Therefore, users still need to check whether the feature is enabled: run CMD as administrator and type fsutil behavior query DisableDeleteNotify.

 How to Turn Page File off

 Step 1: right click the "Computer" icon on the desktop and choose "Properties" from the popup menu.